 - Ensure that the caregivers and other family members are not allowing the child to fulfill their compulsions.

-- Reassure the child about dealing with their compulsions and obsessions.
+- Reassure and support the child about dealing with their compulsions and obsessions.
 However, do not give excessive reassurances that are a part of the child’s obsessive-compulsive behavior.

 - Reward and praise the child when they display voluntary efforts to curtail their obsessions and compulsions.

-- Parents and caregivers should understand and actively participate in child’s behavioral therapies.
+- Parents and caregivers should demonstrate understanding and actively participate in their child’s behavioral therapies

 Accommodating isolated OCD symptoms may eventually result in disorder.
 Thus, parents should take a firm stand and set limits to control OCD symptoms from its beginning.